Ross Barkley: International career

-He has represented England at under-16, under-17, under-19, under-20, under-21 and senior level.
+Barkley has represented England at under-16, under-17, under-19, under-20, under-21 and senior level.

 He was selected to play in the 2009 Montaigu Tournament and captained the team to success, beating Germany 2–1 on penalties in the final.
 He also helped England win the 2010 UEFA European Under-17 Championship with two goals en route to the final where England beat Spain 2–1.

 19 year-old Barkley was called up to the England U-21 squad in August 2011.
 On 28 May 2013, he was named in manager Peter Taylor's 21-man squad for the 2013 FIFA U-20 World Cup.
 He made his debut on 16 June, in a 3–0 win in a warm-up match against Uruguay.
 He scored his first goal for England under-21s on 13 August 2013, in a 6–0 win against Scotland.

 Barkley was called up to the senior England squad in August 2013, and earned his first senior cap the following month, coming on as a substitute for Jack Wilshere in a 4–0 win in a World Cup qualifier against Moldova at Wembley.
 He was named in the England squad for the 2014 FIFA World Cup in Brazil, and made his World Cup debut as a 61st-minute substitute for Danny Welbeck in England's 2–1 opening defeat to Italy in Manaus.
 He played the full match in England's final group match, a 0–0 draw with Costa Rica in Belo Horizonte.
 He scored his first goal for the senior team in a 6–0 win against San Marino in a UEFA Euro 2016 qualifier in September 2015.